gkarakou/systemd-denotify/README.md

 </pre>

-NOTE: if you only find python3 libs in your distro's repos there is a python3 library named systemd-notify3.py, but it has not been thoroughly tested and is not guaranteed to work.

 NOTE: if you cant find the packages in your distro's package manager you can always search them through Pypi.